-Domestic Group consolidated basis.
+- \ Domestic Group consolidated basis.
 CO2 emissions are rounded up to the second decimal place.
-Figures for FY2021/3 and onward are third-party-assured by LRQA.
+The domestic Group consolidated figure for FY2021/3 and later is third-party assured by LRQA Limited.
 The Company applied the "Accounting Standard for Revenue Recognition (ASBJ Statement No. 29, March 31, 2020)", etc., from the beginning of FY2022/3.
 The figures for FY2021/3 are from after retroactive application of the said accounting standard.

-ESG Data: Greenhouse Gas Emissions 📐
+- > ESG Data: Greenhouse Gas Emissions

-Third Party Guarantee
+- > Third Party Guarantee